kubernetes-hy/kubernetes-hy.github.io/data/part-1/3-introduction-to-networking.md

 #### Before anything else ####

-Because we are running our cluster inside docker with k3d we will have to do a few preparations.
+Because we are running our cluster inside docker with k3d we will have to do some preparations.

 Opening a route from outside of the cluster to the pod will not be enough if we have no means of accessing the cluster inside the containers!

 ```console